The U.S. government takes working illegally very seriously. This page will help you learn the basics of the work authorization process.

-If your DSO knows you are working without permission, your DSO must report it through SEVIS and your record can be terminated.
+If your DSO knows you are working without permission, they must report it through SEVIS, meaning your SEVIS record will be terminated.
 That means that you will have to leave the United States immediately, and you may not be allowed to return.
-There are many opportunities to work and getting permission is easy.